 Cobra Learning - Meeting web content accessibility standards

-- Include a table of contents that links to each section and "Back to top" links at the end of each section for longer documents.
+- Include a table of contents that links to each section.
+Ensure that there are Back to top links at the end of each section for longer documents.

 - Use the same text on-screen and in the alt text for links.
-Make sure the text describes the action that will occur.
-Never use text such as "Click Here" as the link.
-Screen reader users often use a list of links to quickly navigate actions on a page, this is not possible if links are not descriptive.
+Make sure that the text describes the action that will occur when you click the link.
+Do not use text such as Click Here as the link.
+Screen readers often use a list of links to quickly navigate actions on a page.
+This is not possible if links are not descriptive.

 - Include text alternatives of multimedia content, such as audio or video files.
 If you do not have the time to create a complete text alternative, include a descriptive label that summarizes the content.

 - Do not use blinking or flashing multimedia, as it can cause seizures in individuals with photo-sensitivity.
 Use animation when it helps convey a concept, and not to draw attention to an unchanging object.
 Use a combination of color, size, and prominence to draw attention to objects.